vowy/FEND-project-1/README.md

 ### Version
 (June 13, 2018)

-Re-uploaded & made new Git repo
+-Re-uploaded & made new Git repo

-Added new styling elements and well as HTML changes.
+-Added new styling elements and well as HTML changes.